"San Bernardino alle Ossa", a place with a strong death connotation.

 The “Disciplinati”, or Disciplini, in the late Middle Ages, were laypeople gathered in congregations and confraternities who, concerned for the salvation of their souls, submitted themselves to a life of prayer and penance among which they practised self-flagellation.
 With this latter custom, they also sought to repeat and experience the same sufferings Christ underwent in his passion.
 Suffering as such was also represented by macabre paintings or symbols depicting death.

 The ossuary was embellished and decorated with paintings and statues during the Spanish domination of Milan.
-Today the chapel boasts numerous bones arranged in niches, and the quite macabre decorative motifs blend in uniquely with Rococo styles.
+Today, the Capella San Bernardino alle Ossa boasts numerous bones arranged in niches, and the quite macabre decorative motifs blend in uniquely with Rococo styles.

 Some sources suggest that while on one side, the bones belonged to monks and ‘benevolent’ souls, on the other, they belonged to people who suffered a violent death through decapitation carried out as a punishment for theft and violent acts.